yv17/WISE-Exchange-Rate-Pipeline/README.md

 # WISE Exchange Rate Pipeline

-Hi there, I am documenting this simple project that got myself started with building pipelines on Airflow in PC environment.
+Hi there, I documented a simple project of mine here as I am learning how to build data pipelines on Airflow in PC environment.

-If you are a PC user, I hope you will find this documentation helpful if you were to start learning Airflow as a beginner like me.
+If you are a PC user, I hope you will find this documentation helpful if you were to learn Airflow as a beginner like me.

 This project enables you to build DAGs to obtain and store daily exchange rate of a currency pair of your choice on WISE.

-Prequisite:
+## Prequisite:
 1. Install Python 3.7 and above
 2. Install Docker Desktop using the link: https://www.docker.com/products/docker-desktop/
 3. Clone this repository
 4. Create your WISE account using the link: https://wise.com/

-Instructions:
+## Instructions:
 1. Open the Docker Desktop app

 2. Open a terminal on your IDE and direct to WISE-Exchange-Rate-Pipeline\docker\airflow and type the following command: